Vampire Zombies... from Space!: Cast

-History
+Production

 Vampire Zombies... from Space! was first conceived in 2010 by Jakob Skrzypa, who wrote and began to shoot an early version of the film while he was a high school student at Cardinal Carter Catholic Secondary School.

 Skrzypa, a massive fan of Mel Brooks, was inspired to write the script after seeing Ed Wood's Plan 9 from Outer Space, and realizing that b-horror films were ripe for parody.
 Only a few scenes remain from the 2010 version, shot on Mini-DV tapes, because most of the footage was accidentally deleted by the film's cameraman.
 The original script was also considered lost.

 In 2017, Skrzypa found a hard copy of the 2010 script, which he brought to his writing partner Alex Forman to review, the two became excited about the project, and re-wrote the script throughout 2017 – 2018, meeting weekly in the Essex Tim Hortons.

 Skrzypa and Forman's new version, retained much of the 2010 source material, while drawing from inspirations like South Park, Monty Python, the films of Robert Rodriguez, The Blob, and Forbidden Planet.

 The 2018 script was brought to University of Windsor professor Mike Stasko, who loved the concept, and decided to come on board the project as director and producer.
 Stasko co-wrote the final draft with Skrzypa and Forman, and the plan was to shoot the film summer 2020.
 This plan was interrupted by the COVID-19 pandemic.

-Production
+Filming

 The film was shot primarily in Windsor, Ontario, and Essex, Ontario, Canada in the summer of 2022.
 Mike Stasko directed, Jakob Skrzypa and Alex Forman produced alongside Stasko, Ted Bezaire, and Gerry Lattmann of The Dot Film co.
 Ken Amlin served as director of photography, with production design by Greg Maxwell, costumes by Emily Eansor, make-up by Stephanie Johnston, hair by Angela Bell, and special effects by Mitchell Branget and Sebastien Gaspar-Woods.
 Tyler Colley acted as picture car supervisor, miniatures were made by Aaron Fauteux and Brian Krabbenbos.

 The production relied heavily on local talent, and community support; some scenes requiring over 100 extras, and 15–20 period correct vehicles.
 Large portions of the finished film were shot in 2023 as second unit directed by Jakob Skrzypa.

 Notable filming locations in the Windsor-Essex region include the Low-Martin mansion.
 The historic Essex Railway Station and The Canadian Transportation Museum & Heritage Village, where the Jack Miner House, and the village jail were used.